 I wonder what it feels like to lack empathy to this degree in a job that no doubt most took on because they wanted to help.

-Every one in ‘our world’ knows that the system will allow, support in fact, this behaviour.
+Everyone in ‘our world’ knows that the system will allow, support in fact, this behaviour.
 To those less immersed in the world of SEN: parents really are taken to court.
 Parents really do have their children removed.
 It happens to ordinary families JUST LIKE YOURS.
 It’s like a big open secret and it is justified because they have to ‘protect the public purse’ at all costs (literally it seems).
 Those of us in these situations know that this is just stupid.
-It doesn’t protect the public purse.
-It is far more expensive to care for a child in a mental health institution or in foster care, and these risks ARE REAL.
+It doesn’t protect the public purse in the long run of course.

 When I say ‘the child may be broken’ this isn’t an exaggeration.
 Mine was broken by the age of 9.
 My bright little boy went from ‘fine in school’ with no additional support to being an inpatient in a psychiatric unit – a story outlined more here.
 It happens.
 He wasn’t suicidal, but bear in mind the suicide rates for young people with autism are high, unacceptably high.
 DJ was also severely harmed by this system and admitted to a psychiatric unit “The noise DJ made is something that haunts me still.
 He did not sound like my child.
 He sounded like a wounded animal crying out in pain.
 It was truly heartbreaking and even today I can’t get those sounds out of my head.”